 - ‘Services’ is the lowest level and may be used for ventilation and transport of ore to the surface.

-The Project has three main areas of proposed activity:
+The Project Area comprises three main areas of proposed activity:

 - Mine Area – The proposed Mine Area is located on the northern side of the Owen Stanley Ranges of Papua New Guinea (PNG), approximately 65 kilometres (km) from the Port of Lae, in the foothills of the Watut River catchment.
 The elevation of the Mine Area ranges from approximately 100 metres above sea level (mASL) to 380Masl.
 Most of the Mine Area is steep and mountainous, and is covered by dense tropical rainforest.

 - Infrastructure Corridor – The proposed infrastructure corridor is situated on the floodplains of the Watut and Markham rivers and includes the Mine Access Road.
 The proposed 32km long Northern Access Road connects the Mine Access Road to the Highlands Highway.
-A concentrate pipeline extends from the Mine Area to the Lae Port Facilities Area
+A concentrate pipeline extends from the Mine Area to the Coastal Area.

-- Concentrate Filtration and Export – The proposed location of the filtration plant and associated materials handling and ship loading is located within the existing PNG Ports – Lae Port Facilities Area in close proximity to the Markham River estuary on the Huon Gulf.
+- Coastal Area – The proposed Coastal Area includes the proposed Port Facilities Area and the proposed Outfall Area.
+The proposed location of the filtration plant and associated materials handling and ship loading facility is the Port of Lae and the Outfall System comprising the mix/de-aeration tank and associated facilities is located approximately 6 kilometres to the east of the Port, in close proximity to the Markham River estuary on the Huon Gulf.

-Any potential future development of the Wafi-Golpu Project is subject to further studies, completion of statutory processes, receipt of all necessary or desirable Government permissions and approvals, market and operating conditions, and approval by the Board of Directors of both Newcrest Mining Limited and Harmony Gold Mining Company Limited.
+Any potential future development of the Wafi-Golpu Project is subject to further studies, completion of statutory processes, receipt of all necessary or desirable Government permissions and approvals, market and operating conditions, and approval by the Board of Directors of both of the WGJV participants and of both Newcrest Mining Limited and Harmony Gold Mining Company Limited.